Glossary of Commonly Used Terms

 DECISION OF THE DEPARTMENT UNDER GOVERNMENT CODE §11517, SUBDIVISION (c)

-Where the Department has rejected the proposed decision of an ALJ and issues its own decision which becomes the final decision.
+When the Department rejects the proposed decision of an Administrative Law Judge (ALJ) and issues its own decision, which becomes the final decision.

 DECOY

-Law enforcement or the Department are authorized to send minors (individuals under 20 years of age) into a licensed premise to attempt to purchase alcoholic beverages.
-The minors must be under the constant supervision of a law enforcement officer or Department investigators.
+Law enforcement or the Department can send minors (people under 20) into licensed premises to try to buy alcoholic beverages.
+The decoy must remain supervised by a law enforcement officer or Department investigator.

 DEFAULT HEARING